djsudduth/keep-it-markdown/README.md

 For the first test, use a keyword query that returns and converts only a few notes at most (you can do the search in Keep first to see how many notes will be returned by your query/convert term).

 You can convert to md by using a single word, a phrase or by a label.
 All queries to convert ignore notes in archive and trash.
-KIM will stay active to do more conversions until you just press enter or Ctrl-C.
+KIM will stay active to do more conversions until you just press --x or Ctrl-C.

 ### Using Settings
 At first launch KIM will create a **settings.cfg** file in the directory where you chose to install KIM.
 You can modify these settings with a text editor: